check-spelling/check-spelling-docs/Feature:-Heuristic-exclude-suggestions.md

 ### File names

-Like File extensions, but instead of capturing the rhs of the `.` for the filename, capture the lhs.
+Like File extensions, but instead of capturing the rhs of the `.` for the filename, capture the whole filename.